Uninett/nav/doc/faq/cannot_update.rst

 ====================

 Network equipment change.
 NAV has detected that it can collect more (or less) data from this equipment.
-However, Cricket (or more specifically rrd-files) expect the same number of datapoints every time.
+However, Cricket (or more specifically RRD files) expect the same number of datapoints every time.
 It does not adjust automatically to more or fewer datapoints.